What are the different types of survey?

 With any level of survey, if there are potential or actual defects found, the surveyor may suggest you obtain additional specialist reports.

-Mortgage lenders tend to work with panels of approved surveyors, and will generally want to instruct their nominated surveyor for the basic valuation that they require.
+Mortgage lenders tend to work with panels of approved surveyors and will generally want to instruct their nominated surveyor for the basic valuation that they require.
 If you would like a homebuyer’s report, many lenders will let you request one via them – otherwise, you are free to instruct a more detailed survey yourself.

-Whilst the cost of a more detailed survey can sometimes feel like a large outlay at a time when you have lots of other costs to cover, it's worth remembering that finding out about potential issues can mean you avoid having to carry out potentially expensive remdial work after you've bought the property.
+Whilst the cost of a more detailed survey can sometimes feel like a large outlay at a time when you have lots of other costs to cover, it's worth remembering that finding out about potential issues can mean you avoid having to carry out potentially expensive remedial work after you've bought the property.